• Skip to primary navigation

 Making deviled eggs with quail eggs might be quicker, but the process is the same as a classic deviled egg recipe.
 The hard boiled egg whites are filled with a creamy egg yolk, mayonnaise, and dijon filling, then topped with fresh dill and capers.
 The punchy flavor is crowd-pleasing while their adorable presentation will catch the attention of all of your guests.

-Pair them with my Pickled Quail Eggs and put out a platter for your guests on Sunday brunch or for cocktail parties.
+Pair them with my Pickled Quail Eggs or Million Dollar Deviled Eggs and put out a platter for your guests on Sunday brunch or for cocktail parties.
 There’s never a bad time for deviled quail eggs!

 Quail eggs are small eggs that come from quail game birds (part of the pheasant and partridge family).
 They’re about one-fifth the size of chicken eggs, weighing an average of 10g each.
 The shell is white but speckled with brown and grey spots.